 - Sriracha: The spicy part of the sauce.
 Sriracha is a hot sauce made from chili pepper paste, distilled vinegar, garlic, and salt.

-- Honey: The sweet part of the sauce.
-You can sub agave if you want to make it vegan.
+- Honey: The sweet part of the sauce that balances out the spiciness of the sriracha.
+You can sub maple syrup or even agave if you want to make it vegan.
+The sweetness of the honey mixed with the sriracha makes this perfect sweet/spicy combo.

 - Rice vinegar: This brings a touch of acidity to the sauce.
-You could also use lime juice.
+You could also use lime juice or lemon juice.

 - Garlic: A grated garlic clove really infuses into the sauce and adds great flavor.